adoptium/infrastructure/ansible/README.md

 # Running via Vagrant and VirtualBox

-You are better off running it inside a Virtual Machine isolate from your own local system.
+You are better off running it inside a Virtual Machine isolated from your own local system.
 A `Vagrantfile` has been provided and the usual `vagrant` commands should get it up and running.

 **NOTE** The `/vagrant/` directory maps to the directory on your host that you launched the `VagrantFile` from